kmeagle1515/50-STARTUPS/README.md

 # 50-STARTUPS
-MULTIVARIATE REGRESSION
+MULTIVARIATE REGRESSION.
-Basic example of MULTIVARIATE REGRESSION
+Basic example of MULTIVARIATE REGRESSION.
-Performs regression analysis on given csv data Sklearn's Label encoder is used.
+Performs regression analysis on given csv data.
+Sklearn's Label encoder is used.